 By beauty I mean that quality or those qualities in bodies, by which they cause love, or some passion similar to it.
 (III.1, “Of Beauty”)

 Coleridge was perhaps not so much rejecting the

 gentleman’s judgement as making fun of his sloppy language and thinking.
 At the

 same time he probably felt some real concern about the wrongness of the epithet

 “beautiful” for the waterfall.

-In 20th-century language, Coleridge’s sense of incongruity here was certainly better rendered by the word “pretty” than by “beautiful”.
-The Green Book being intended for school children, the authors were therefore justified in retelling the story this way – although it would perhaps have been advisable and easy for them to make their point with a different story without so much editing.
+In 20th-century language, the incongruity noticed by Coleridge was certainly more effectively evoked by the word “pretty” than by “beautiful”.
+Since The Green Book was intended for school children, the authors were probably justified in retelling the story this way – although it might have been advisable and easy for them to make their point with a different story without so much editing.
 The same is true for Lewis; but he was criticizing their point, not their example.
 A little confusion is added by Lewis only when he calls the story “well-known” while citing a very imperfect version of it.

 para.
 6 [first edition: 5 continued] they might have

 Samuel Johnson (1709-1784), English writer, poet, literary critic and lexicographer.
 The fame of this passage, like Johnson’s own, is partly due to his biographer James Boswell.
 It was Boswell who selected this passage as an example of the “sublimity” of Johnson’s style.